acupoftee/Pachimari/README.md

   * ✅ Account (Used for Team and Player)
   * ✅ Competitor (Denotes an OWL Team)
     * ✅ Competitor Manager
-    * loading in all competitors from API
+    * ✅loading in all competitors from API
-      * store competitor values in array
+      * ✅store competitor values in array
-      * instantiate competitors for each Competitor
+      * ✅instantiate competitors for each Competitor
         * O(n) time complexity
         * O(n) space complexity
   * Match